kam3k/blog/_drafts/2015-10-21-you-dont-know-where-your-robot-is.md

 date:   2015-10-21
 ---

 If you are learning about probabilistic robotics, it is always important to remember that you are working with *random variables*.
-In other words, you need to realize that---no matter how good your sensor is, or no matter how well you measured it---you are uncertain about the state of your robot.
+In other words, you need to realize that---no matter how well you measured it---you are uncertain about the state of your robot.
 No matter what you do, you cannot know precisely where your robot is, how fast it is moving, or how it is oriented.
 What you can do, however, is quantify your ignorance.
 In other words, you can estimate just how well (or how badly) you know things.

 To better explain why random variables are used in robotics, let's look at an example.
 Suppose we are driving a robot down a road towards a wall, like in the image below.